MostlyFocusedMike/how-many-trees/README.md

 ## Setup
 You are sledding down a hill in a very strong sled, so you can hit trees.
 The question is: how many trees WILL you hit?

 You have a grid of squares, and your sled moves 3 to the right, and 1 down.
 If you start in the top left corner, what is the number of trees that you will encounter.
+Your starting square will never have a tree in it.
 Note that trees have no impact on your velocity.
 Like I said, your sled is STRONG.

 ## The Terrain
 In each cell there is either a tree `(#)` or nothing `(.)`